home-assistant/home-assistant.io/source/_components/sensor.netatmo.markdown

 ### {% linkable_title Find your modules name %}

-You can find your modules name in your [online NetAtmo account] (https://my.netatmo.com/app/station) .
+You can find your modules name in your [online NetAtmo account](https://my.netatmo.com/app/station).
 These names can be found and changed in parameters (See screenshot)
 You have to provide these name in your Home Assistant configuration file.

 <p class='img'>